Bluegrass music touches the heart and soul of people from all nations and origins.

 There are dozens of events in Florida that take place at scheduled times, many on an annual basis.
 Some examples are:

 There are many event websites devoted to Florida Bluegrass festivals and events.
-Here are some you will find useful.
+Here is one you will find useful.

 There are many good bluegrass bands in Florida that the whole family can enjoy.
 Most of their websites have photo galleries and sample videos.